kekoziar/2019-03-28-vrala2019/index.md

 humantime: "8:00 AM - 5:00 PM"    # human-readable times for the workshop (e.g., "9:00 am - 4:30 pm")
 startdate: 2019-03-29      # machine-readable start d"ate for the workshop in YYYY-MM-DD format like 2015-01-01
 enddate: 2019-03-29        # machine-readable end date for the workshop in YYYY-MM-DD format like 2015-01-02
-instructor: ["Noah Geraci, ", "Katherine Koziar"] # boxed, comma-separated list of instructors' names as strings, like ["Kay McNulty", "Betty Jennings", "Betty Snyder"]
+instructor: ["Noah Geraci", "Katherine Koziar"] # boxed, comma-separated list of instructors' names as strings, like ["Kay McNulty", "Betty Jennings", "Betty Snyder"]
 helper: ["Krystal Boehlert"]     # boxed, comma-separated list of helpers' names, like ["Marlyn Wescoff", "Fran Bilas", "Ruth Lichterman"]
 email: ["katherine.koziar@ucr.edu"]    # boxed, comma-separated list of contact email addresses for the host, lead instructor, or whoever else is handling questions, like ["marlyn.wescoff@example.org", "fran.bilas@example.org", "ruth.lichterman@example.org"]
 collaborative_notes:             # optional: URL for the workshop collaborative notes, e.g. an Etherpad or Google Docs document